List of ambassadors of Sweden to Czechoslovakia

 The Ambassador of Sweden to Czechoslovakia (known formally as the Ambassador of the Kingdom of Sweden to Czechoslovakia) was the official representative of the government of Sweden to the president of Czechoslovakia and government of Czechoslovakia.

 History

 On 24 October 1919, the King in Council decided to recognize the Czechoslovak Republic as an independent and sovereign state.

+In 1933, the Swedish government proposed cost-cutting measures within the Ministry for Foreign Affairs.
+For Prague, this meant that Sweden kept its diplomatic mission, but temporarily left the post of envoy vacant and had the mission headed instead by a lower-ranking diplomat serving as chargé d'affaires ad interim.

 In September 1959, an agreement was reached between the Swedish and the Czechoslovak governments on the mutual elevation of the respective countries' legations to embassies.
 The diplomatic rank was thereafter changed to ambassador instead of envoy extraordinary and minister plenipotentiary.